The Silver Coast

 Climate, temperatures and weather

-Gironde enjoys a temperate climate all year round.
-Regulated by the oceanic influence, the average annual temperature is 13°C, with 5 to 7°C in winter and 19 to 21°C in summer.
+Gironde enjoys a temperate climate all year round, regulated by the oceanic influence.
+The average annual temperature is 13°C, with cooler winters (5 to 7°C) and mild summers (19 to 21°C).
 The coldest months are January and February.
 Ranked 26th among France's sunniest departments, Gironde records over 2,080 hours of sunshine, particularly in the Arcachon basin and along the coast.
-Indian summer is particularly pleasant.
-As a result, it's not uncommon to swim and spend evenings outdoors right through to the end of October.
-With less rainfall in summer, Gironde is a fairly dry department, with 924 mm of rainfall per year.
-In winter, a stubborn blanket of fog often covers the Garonne valley, while the sun shines brightly at Cap Ferret.
-Conversely, in anticyclonic winter conditions, the fog settles over the Atlantic coast.
+The Indian summer is particularly pleasant, often allowing bathing and evening activities until the end of October.
+With little rainfall in summer, Gironde remains a relatively dry department, with a cumulative annual rainfall of 924 mm.
+In winter, a stubborn blanket of mist frequently covers the Garonne valley, while the sun shines brightly at Cap Ferret.
+Conversely, during anticyclonic winter conditions, fog often settles over the Atlantic coast.
 It's magical!